Adam Harrington (basketball): College career

 After a stellar high school career and interest from many of the nation's top college programs, Harrington signed a national letter of intent to play at North Carolina State University under then coach Herb Sendek.
 Harrington started the 1998–1999 season with the Wolfpack coming off the bench but by mid-season was a regular in the starting lineup.
 He ended the season as the team's leading scorer, averaging 11.6 points per game on a team that finished 19–14 and reached the NIT Tournament.
 Harrington was the first ever freshman in school history to lead the Wolfpack in scoring.
 Harrington was also named to the ACC All-Freshman Team.
 Harrington left N.C.
 State after his freshman season and transferred to Auburn University playing for coach Cliff Ellis.
 After sitting out the 1999–2000 season per NCAA regulations Harrington had a solid season with the Tigers in 2000–2001.
 He played in 31 games, starting 22 of them and averaged 15.5 points and 2.4 assists per game.
 He was named to the All-SEC Third Team.
 His numbers dropped a bit in the 2001–2002 season as he played in 28 games, starting only 15 of them, averaging 10.1 points per game.
 Harrington declared himself eligible for the 2002 NBA draft, leaving school after his junior season.

 Professional career

 After being undrafted in the 2002 NBA Draft, Harrington played with the Cleveland Cavaliers in the NBA Summer League before signing a free agent contract with the Dallas Mavericks on October 1, 2002.
 He played in 13 games with the Mavericks, averaging 0.8 points per game.
-He was released by the Mavericks on January 7, 2003 and signed with the Denver Nuggets on March 23, 2003 and played with them for the remainder of the season, playing in 6 games and averaging 3.2 points per game.
+He was released by the Mavericks on January 7, 2003, and signed with the Denver Nuggets on March 23, 2003, and played with them for the remainder of the season, playing in 6 games and averaging 3.2 points per game.
+These stints with the Mavericks and Nuggets ended being Harrington's only days in the NBA.
+Having career totals of 30 points, 12 assists and 8 rebounds through 19 games.